 Belize LDC Formation

 A Belize LDC, or Belize Limited Duration Company, is the local equivalent of a Belize LLC.
 The term “limited duration” refers to its 50-year lifespan.
 The company be continuously renewed for additional 50 year increments.
 A Belize LDC is formed under the Belize International Business Companies Act.
-Like an LLC, there is no tax at the company level.
-Belize LDC is also comparable to LLCs in the United States.
-Like an LLC, the is managed according the terms of its operating agreement, rather than by-laws that are used by corporations.
+Like an LLC, by default, there is no tax at the company level.
+The Belize LDC is also comparable to LLCs in the United States.
+Like an LLC, the is managed according the terms of its operating agreement, rather than by-laws that corporations use.

 Belize LDC Company Benefits

 Many feel that the LLC and LDC are comparable, and they are, but there are some differences one should review.
 In contrast to an LLC, the life span of which had traditionally been thirty years in many jurisdictions, an LDC offers a fifty-year life span.
 The company must add something to the memorandum to limit the company’s lifespan to fifty years or less, starting from the company’s official registration date as an LDC.
 As stated, once this time passes, someone is able to file to continue to the company’s existence.
 Additionally, Belize requires such companies to include “Limited Duration Company” or LDC at the end of its name.

 Other benefits of Belize LDC include the following: